The Importance of Employer Branding in Recruitment

 2. Craft an ideal candidate profile

-• List out the job requirements
+• List out the requirements

 • List of the key competencies